sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 - Mac OS Catalina: Successful - no errors

 ## 4. General Remarks, Feedback and stuff...
-The next release will proudly be powered by <a href="https://www.advancedinstaller.com">AdvancedInstaller.com:
+This release is proudly powered by <a href="https://www.advancedinstaller.com">AdvancedInstaller.com:

 <img src="https://cdn.advancedinstaller.com/svg/pressinfo/AiLogoColor.svg" width="300"></a>

-If you have any questions or feedback, please send me an e-mail to: isrt@edelmeier.org - In case of feature requests or find any error in the software, please open an issue or in any other case, just write to me on our Discord: https://discord.gg/zEdTrgg
+If you have any questions or feedback, please send me an e-mail to: madman@isrt.info - In case of feature requests or find any error in the software, please open an issue or in any other case, just write to me on our Discord: https://discord.gg/zEdTrgg

 If you think that my software is cool and helps you do your daily tasks, why not buy me a coffee ;-) I love coffee.
 You can do so by clicking one of the buttons below!